-The pipe float consists of an aluminum pipe 6 to 10 inches in diameter and of sufficient length to span the full width of the pavement when oriented at approximately 60 degrees to the centerline.
+The pipe float consists of an aluminum pipe 6 to 10 inches (150 mm to 250 mm) in diameter and of sufficient length to span the full width of the pavement when oriented at approximately 60 degrees to the centerline.
 It may be towed forward and backward over the pavement either by a self-propelled carriage running on rubber tire wheels alongside each edge of the pavement, or it may be towed by two workmen, one on each side of the pavement.